Piecewise frequency model for searches for long-transient gravitational waves from young neutron stars: Piecewise model

 with units of $\text{s}^{3}$.
 The value of $k$ for the case that the neutron star is emitting energy only via electromagnetic radiation may be found similarly, i.e.\ by equating $d E\urot/dt$ to the energy lost via an electric dipole~\cite{Ostriker1969}.

+It is unlikely that a neutron star is undergoing energy loss via electromagnetic or gravitational wave radiation exclusively, so we do not expect the braking index for a neutron star to coincide exactly with the values of 3, 5 and 7.
+This is especially true considering the measured values of neutron stars which typically exhibit values of $n < 3$ \cite{DeAraujo2016}.
+It is therefore likely that the GTE does not encompass the complete physics of neutron star energy emission, however we use it to guide our assumptions on how a young neutron star will spin down.
+Values of the braking index outside of 3, 5 and 7 are interpreted to mean a mixing of energy loss mechanisms.
+For example, a value of $n = 4$ could be interpreted as energy loss via electromagnetic and gravitational radiation combined.

 In this work, we assume the predominant mode of energy loss in the neutron star is via gravitational-wave emission.
-We assume optimistic accepted values for the moment of inertia and eccentricity of a neutron star, quoted in Table~\ref{GW170817Params}.
+We assume a fiducial value for the moment of inertia and optimistic accepted values for the eccentricity \cite{Colaiuda2008, Haskell2007a, Ciolfi2010} of a neutron star, quoted in Table~\ref{GW170817Params}.
 To cover a range of possible $k$ values for our search, we set the minimum $k$ value to be 10\% of the maximum value $k\umax$, which in turn is given by Eq.~\eqref{kGW}.
+It is considered unlikely that a newborn neutron star would be spinning below 50~Hz (100~Hz gravitational wave frequency).
+We then only search for signals with a minimum frequency of 100~Hz.
+These values are presented in Table~\ref{GW170817Params}.